couchbaselabs/CouchCocoa/README.md

 ### Building The Framework

+(You only need to do this if you checked out the CouchCocoa source code and want to build it yourself.
+If you downloaded a precompiled framework, just go onto the next section.)

 1. Open CouchDemo.xcodeproj
 2. Select "Mac Framework" or "iOS Framework" from the scheme pop-up in the toolbar
 3. Product > Build